exasol/virtual-schemas/doc/dialects/db2.md

 ## Installing the Adapter Script

-Upload the [Virtual Schema JDBC Adapter JAR](https://github.com/exasol/virtual-schemas/releases/download/1.19.0/virtualschema-jdbc-adapter-dist-1.19.1.jar) to Bucket FS.
+Upload the latest available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.

 Then create a schema to hold the adapter script.